Car Babes: Overview

 Directed and produced by five Bay Area filmmakers, Car Babes is the first feature-length film written, directed, and produced by all five filmmakers, who channeled their love for the art of making films to produce this slapstick comedy.

-Car Babes directors (l to r) Chris Wolf and Nick Fumia talk to actor David Shackelford (seated) before filming.

 The idea for the film was conceptualized by Blake Dirickson, 27, who is one of the writers of the film.
 He said he gained the inspiration for the film from a used car lot in Santa Clara, where he worked for 18 months.
 He would often share stories with his friends about the car babes he worked with.
 He pitched the concept to first-time filmmakers Chris Wolf, 27, Nick Fumia, 27, Ben Rehki, 28, and Liz Destro, 27, and they loved the idea.

 "The biggest challenge we faced with this project was convincing friends and strangers to invest in a group of filmmakers who didn't have much under their belts in the realm of filmmaking," Wolf said.

 "It was the most emotionally and physically draining thing I've ever done and I loved every minute of it," said Fumia.

 The 35mm Car Babes, was shot at Moore Pontiac & Buick in Los Gatos, California, for 26 days late Summer, 2005, with feature film cinematographer Oden Roberts.
 Co-starring in Car Babes are Jon Gries, Blake Clark, Donnell Rawlings, Carolina Garcia and David Shackelford.